Skip to content

 Sources of Funds

 Sources identify where the money originates.
 In a simple cash acquisition, there may be a single source.
-In a leveraged transaction, there are typically several:
+In an AI company transaction, sources typically include:

 SourceDescription